Causes of Concrete Deterioration in

 Freezing and Thawing:

-Other than cathodic corrosion, water is also one of the causes of concrete deterioration due to its expansive and contractive properties related to freezing and thawing.
+Water can also cause of concrete deterioration with its expansive and contractive properties related to freezing and thawing.

-The same potential for damage applies to water which has found its way into cracks as well.
+The same potential for damage applies to water which has found its way into cracks.

 Shock Heating:

-Fire or lightning can threaten the integrity of concrete very rapidly, and here is why.
+Fire or lightning can threaten the integrity of concrete very rapidly.

 When the surface is exposed to the extreme heat of fire or lightning, the outer layer expands due to the temperature increase.
 The inner layer remains at a much cooler temperature and the outer layer can break away if the difference between temperatures breaks threshold.